-With the addition of her Orphan tracks, which include as many as 9 million sellers, Taylor Swift was already well over 100 million digital singles sales when 1989 arrived.
+With the addition of her Orphan tracks and features, which include as many as 10 million sellers, Taylor Swift was already well over 100 million digital singles sales when 1989 arrived.

 The market segment of downloads was starting to go sharply down by then, but the album’s unavailability on streaming platforms made it perform incredibly well still.

-Blank Space did nearly 7 million and all three of Bad Blood, Style and Wildest Dreams were solid hits also.
-All told, the era produced 31.6 million sales.
+Blank Space did over 7 million and all three of Bad Blood, Style and Wildest Dreams were solid hits also.
+All told, the era produced 32.5 million sales.

 Songs from Reputation had a very hard time trying to stand well against their predecessors.
 Their presence on Spotify and the likes inevitably divided their impact across distinct services.